|

 REMEDY:

-This was the last ACF Council
+was the last ACF Council election using

-under common law if no sounder system is prescribed, before the ACF
+system is prescribed, before the ACF

-Constitution was changed to specify the use of Quota-preferential Proportional Representation (PR).
+Constitution was changed to specify the

-when elections are held for the Tasmanian and ACT Lower Houses, the Senate,
+held for the Tasmanian and ACT Lower

-all mainland Upper Houses, and municipal elections in NSW, SA, Tasmania, and
+Houses, and municipal elections in NSW,

-some in Victoria.
-Click here to go to A Brief History of the PRSA and its Purpose |
+Victoria.
+Click here to go to A Brief